House of Tosny: Origin

-The earliest account of the origin of the Tosny family is that of the late-11th century Acta Archiepiscoporum Rotomagensium (The Acts of the Archbishops of Rouen), which refers to a 'powerful man', Raoul, son of Hugh de Calvacamp, of illustrious stock, and brother of Hugh, Archbishop of Rouen, active from 942 to 989.
-He had formerly been a monk at St. Denis, suggesting a French origin for the family.
+The earliest account of the origin of the Tosny family is that of the late-11th century Acta Archiepiscoporum Rotomagensium (The Acts of the Archbishops of Rouen), which refers to a 'powerful man', Raoul, son of Hugh de Calvacamp, of illustrious stock, and brother of Hugh III, Archbishop of Rouen.
+The latter was active from 942 to 989 and had formerly been a monk at St. Denis, so some have suggested a French origin for the family, a Scandinavian origin, however, is also possible.
 The Archbishop gave Raoul lands at Tosny, taken from the church's holdings.
-They formed part of this new elite which appeared around dukes Richard I and Richard II at the turn of the 10th to 11th century, and by the early 12th-century, this French family had been given a Norman pedigree, chronicler Orderic Vitalis writing in an interpolation into the Gesta Normanorum Ducum of William of Jumièges that Roger de Tosny, then Lord of Tosny and Conches, was “de stirpe Malahulcii qui Rollonis ducis patruus...” (of the lineage of Malahulc, uncle of Duke Rollo.
+They formed part of an elite which appeared around dukes Richard I and Richard II at the turn of the 10th to 11th century.
+In the early 12th century the family had been given a Norman pedigree, chronicler Orderic Vitalis wrote in an interpolation into the Gesta Normanorum Ducum of William of Jumièges that Roger de Tosny, then Lord of Tosny and Conches, was “de stirpe Malahulcii qui Rollonis ducis patruus...” (of the lineage of Malahulc, uncle of Duke Rollo.

 As with several Norman families, the Tosnys gained power through the recovery of church goods.
-According to Lucien Musset, Hugues, archbishop of Rouen (942–989) split off lands from his cathedral's lands and gave them to his brother Raoul I of Tosny.
+Hughes, Archbishop of Rouen (942–989) split off lands from the cathedral's lands and gave them to his brother Raoul, probably an ancestor of Raoul I of Tosny.
 They also received grants of land from the dukes of Normandy, notably Richard II.
 The house of Tosny probably acquired part of its fortune from foreign adventures.
-Raoul I, who in 991 witnessed an accord between Duke Richard I and the Anglo-Saxon king Ethelred II, fought in the County of Apulia as part of the Norman conquest of southern Italy, while the chroniclers report the somewhat legendary exploits of Roger I in Hispania during the first quarter of the 11th century.
+Raoul I fought in the County of Apulia as part of the Norman conquest of southern Italy, while the chroniclers report the somewhat legendary exploits of Roger I in Hispania during the first quarter of the 11th century.
 His wife, Godehildis/Gotelina, was linked to a miracle at Sainte-Foy de Conques.